My name is Ed Primeau and I am an audio and video forensic expert.

 I process audio and video evidence to better hear and see the events as they occurred in the audio or video recording.
 I also authenticate audio and video evidence to learn if the evidence presented is real and can be used in court.

 Here, I will share my thoughts on how to honor forensic science and build your expert witness curriculum vitae.

 In this first episode of Blindspot, I want to cover an overview of the qualifications of a forensic expert.
 If you are thinking of a career as a forensic expert, you better begin with a solid foundation in your area of expertise.
 This is on the job experience, activity both behind a desk and in the field.
 Your forensic career will grow as your work experience grows.

 To document this experience, forensic experts create what is referred to as a curriculum vitae, a Latin word meaning ‘the course of life‘.
 In other words, documentation of things that have happened in your life.
 A C/V lists your education, work experience, articles published and reviewed by your peers, as well as continuing education and associates you belong to.
 Eventually, your C/V will also list the legal cases you have word on and successfully completed.

-As a forensic expert, your C/V is the most important and most used document you will ever have as a forensic expert.
-This is the document that will allow everyone who reads it an understanding of your education and experience as well as life accomplishments as a forensic expert.
+As a forensic expert, your C/V is the most important document you will ever have as a forensic expert.
+It will allow everyone who reads it an understanding of your education and experience, as well as life accomplishments as a forensic expert.
 The reader will know your experience and how it relates to the work you are doing or have already completed.
 Your C/V is also very important when qualifying you testify in court.
-Your C/V is also an integrity foundation.
+Your C/V is an integrity foundation.
 Forensic experts must have integrity.